-According to researchers, the magnitude and pace of current climate changes are unprecedented in human history.
+According to researchers, the current magnitude and pace of climate change is unprecedented in human history.
 Scientists who study climate change agree that human activities are a big part of the current warming trend.
 As stated in the 2001 report of the Intergovernmental Panel on Climate Change,"there is new and stronger evidence that most of the warming observed over the past 50 years is attributable to human activities."

 There are a lot of pieces in the climate change puzzle, and transportation systems alone can't solve the challenges in national parks.
-But national parks can help us figure out how to respond to these changes.
-Parks across the nation are conducting "Climate Friendly Parks" workshops, cosponsored by the Environmental Protection Agency, to evaluate energy usage and identify efficiencies that can improve park operations.
+But national parks can help determine how to respond to these changes.
+Parks across the nation are conducting "Climate Friendly Parks" workshops, an initiative of the NPS Green Parks Plan, to evaluate energy usage and identify efficiencies that can improve park operations.
 Vulnerable resources are being monitored in most parks, and several have researchers who are specifically addressing climate change impacts.